lhqing/ALLCools/_sources/api/ALLCools/plot/genome_track/GtfTrack/index.rst

 .. autoapi-nested-parse::

-   This GtfTrack class replaced the original pygenometracks class It supports read-in a gffutils database, rather than parse very time
+   This GtfTrack class replaced the original pygenometracks class.

+   It supports read-in a gffutils database, rather than parse very time